Association of Chief Police Officers Virus - how to remove it?

-This ransomware delivers a message implying that your Windows system was blocked because you visited pornographic or infected websites is completely false.
-In reality none of the authorities including Association of Chief Police Officers are using such screen lockers to collect funds for law infringements or for some unknown paid security updates.
-Cyber criminals who are responsible for Association of Chief Police Officers ransomware are using Ukash and Paysafecard (pre-paid cards) to transfer the money for the fake security update, this method of money transfer is very hard to track.
-Don't trust any information that is shown by this screen locker it's a scam.
+This ransomware delivers a message implying that your Windows system was blocked because you visited pornographic or infected websites.
+This statement is part of the scam and is false.
+In fact, no authorities, including the Association of Chief Police Officers, use screen lockers to collect funds for law infringements or security updates.
+Cyber criminals responsible for the Association of Chief Police Officers ransomware use Ukash and Paysafecard (pre-paid cards) in order to transfer the money for the fake security update.
+This method of money transfer is very difficult to track.
+Do not trust any information displayed by this screen locker - it is a scam.

-Association of Chief Police Officers
+Association of Chief Police Officers.

 For security reasons, your Windows system has been blocked!
 The reason can be visiting the infected or pornographic sites.
-The computer has approached to critical condition because of which the system can break and all data can be lost.
+The computer has approached critical condition because of which the system can break and all data can be lost.
 For having possibility to restore system, you should install the additional security updates.
 The paid update is intended for very infected systems.
 This update completely protects your system from viruses and malware, stabilizes your computer system and avoids data loss.
 Your computer system will be restored (cured) soon, to do this you need enter a code for transfer 100 pounds Paysafecard or Ukash systems.
 You can buy it (code) at any gas station or newsstand.
-Such comes can be also purchased where recharge cards are on sale.
+Such codes can be also purchased where recharge cards are on sale.
 Immediately after entering a code and checking its correctness your computer system will be upgraded and protected - all Trojans and viruses will be removed.

 Association of Chief Police Officers ransomware removal:

-Start your computer in safe mode.
-Click Start, then click Shut down.
-Select Restart and click OK.
-During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with networking from the list and press ENTER.
+Start your computer in Safe Mode.
+Click Start, click Shut Down, click Restart, click OK.
+During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

-After completing these steps your computer should be clean, reboot your computer in normal mode.
+After completing these steps, your computer should be clean.
+Reboot your computer in Normal Mode.

 Alternative Association of Chief Police Officers ransomware removal guide:

-If this ransomware blocks your screen when you start your computer in safe mode with networking, try starting your PC in safe mode with command prompt.
+If this ransomware blocks your screen when you start your computer in Safe Mode with Networking, try starting your PC in Safe Mode with Command Prompt.

-1. During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with command prompt from the list and press ENTER.
+1. During your computer starting process, press the F8 key on your keyboard multiple times until the Windows Advanced Options menu appears, and then select Safe Mode with Command Prompt from the list and press ENTER.

-2. In the opened command prompt type explorer and press Enter.
-This command will open explorer window, don't close it and continue to the next step.
+2. In the opened Command Prompt type explorer and press Enter.
+This command will open the Explorer window - do not close it and continue to the next step.

-3. In the command prompt type regedit and press Enter.
-This will open the registry editor window.
+3. In the Command Prompt, type regedit and press Enter.
+This will open the Registry Editor window.

-4. In the registry editor window you should navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\
+4. In the Registry Editor window, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\

-5. In the right side of the window locate "Shell" and right click on it.
+5. In the right side of the window, locate "Shell" and right click on it.
 Click on Modify.
-The default value data is Explorer.exe if you see something else written in this window remove it and type in Explorer.exe (you can write down whatever else was written in the value data section - this is a path of the rogue execution file) - use this information to navigate to the rogue executable and remove it.
+The default value in the Data column is Explorer.exe - if you see something else displayed in this window, remove it and type Explorer.exe (take a note of whatever else was displayed in the Data column - this is the path of the rogue execution file).
+Use this information to navigate to the rogue executable and remove it.